lxxjxxki/coding_tests/README.md

-# BaekJoonHub
+# coding_tests
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is a auto push repository of coding test data.